kviljoen/Tychus/README.md

 The Tychus pipeline is intended to be utilized on Linux servers with large amounts of RAM and disk space with multiple computing cores.
 The requirements listed above are a must for demonstration purposes.

+Nextflow (0.26.x or higher), all other software/tools required are contained in the (platform-independent) dockerfile, which should be converted to a singularity image for use on a cluster environment.
+If you are working on the UCT cluster, all necessary singularity images are specified in the uct_hex.conf profile.
+If you are working on another cluster environment you would need to build your own singularity image, using the Dockerfile in this repo as a starting point, specifying your own relevant working directories using ```RUN mkdir -p```

+There are also reference databases that need to be downloaded (if you are NOT working on the UCT cluster), these are:

+For the alignment module: (convert to single line FASTA-formatted if multiline)
+1. Reference genome of interest e.g. ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/Pseudomonas_aeruginosa/reference/GCA_000006765.1_ASM676v1/GCA_000006765.1_ASM676v1_genomic.fna.gz
+2. Plasmid database e.g. https://ccb-microbe.cs.uni-saarland.de/plsdb/plasmids/download/
+3. A Virulence factor database e.g. http://www.mgc.ac.cn/VFs/download.htm
+4. A Antimicrobial resistance gene database e.g. ARG-ANNOT

 Software Requirements
 ---------------------